DiegoLopezInc/High-Performance-Option-Pricing/README.md

 * Utilize GPU acceleration for significant performance improvements.
 * Handle large datasets of option contracts and market data.
 * Explore different pricing models (Black-Scholes, Binomial, Monte Carlo).
+* Build strong foundation in C++, numerical methods, and parallel computing.

 ### Methodology
 1. **Data Acquisition and Preprocessing:** Collect historical market data and preprocess it for efficient use.